Ara is a Journalism graduate from California State University Northridge who is looking to always explore his writing opportunities.

 - Tea: Iran’s national beverage is tea.
 It is drunk at all times of day—in the morning, afternoon, and at nighttime.
 The tea is served black with sugar cubes.

 - Dough: This is a yogurt drink that is salted, and it also has carbonated water.
 If you drink this, you will fall asleep after a while.
 This is because the yogurt lowers your blood pressure so that you can relax.
+Note: this has nothing to do with dough, the ingredient that is part of bread but it is pronounced "doogh."

 Western-style soft drinks are also consumed in Iran.
 One major difference between Iran and many other countries is that alcohol has not been served in restaurants since 1979.